Mental Health Initiatives

 Don’t make promises to keep information private.
 Some concerns should be shared with professionals.
 Especially when immediate safety is an issue.

-Walk-in to the Health Center at Auraria during business hours for Crisis Support.
+Walk-in to or call the Health Center at Auraria during business hours for Crisis Support.

 You can also call the 24/7 Mental Health and Victim Assistance Crisis Line at 303-615-9911 or text the word TALK to 38255.

-If you have a concern about yourself or someone else on campus, please file a CARE Team Referral/Report.
-Any student, faculty, staff or others can file a CARE Report.
+If you have a concern about yourself or someone else on campus, please file a CARE Team Referral.
+Any student, faculty, staff or others can file a CARE Referral.

 MSU Denver CARE Referral